DataDog/dd-py-tracing-workshop/README.md

 function pair took 0.041 seconds
 ```

-But after several requests, this log becomes increasingly harder to scan!
+But after several requests, this log becomes increasingly hard to scan!
 Let's add an identifier
 to make sure we can trace the path of a request in its entirety.